aleklisi/The-Sound-Of-Erlang/article.md

    ]).
  ```

-and play it by recompiling and running a script.
+and play it by recompiling and running the script.
 I saved my output as `"out/increasingSemitones.raw"`.
 You can listen to the result [here](/out/increasingSemitones.mp3).
 I only need `[d, f, a, g, c, e]` notes to play my song, but you might need some more so feel free to extend the semitones_shift/1 function.
-Lets provide a helper function for easier sound notation:
+Let's provide a helper function for easier sound notation:

 ```erlang
 note(Note) ->